Shadowfire (video game)

 Shadowfire is a video game for the ZX Spectrum and Commodore 64 and later the Amstrad CPC.
 It was developed by British developer Denton Designs and published by Beyond Software in 1985.
 The player must direct the Enigma Force to rescue Ambassador Kryxix from the traitor Zoff's flagship before the timer runs out and secret plans for a new type of starship are discovered.
 Shadowfire was one of the first games to use a menu-and-icon-driven interface.
 It was well received by reviewers of the time, and followed by a sequel, Enigma Force.

 Plot

 General Zoff, a traitor to the Empire, is holding Ambassador Kryxix captive in his spaceship.
 Plans for a new type of spaceship (the Shadowfire of the game's title) are contained in a micro-disc hidden in the Ambassador's spine.
 If Zoff gets the plans, the empire will be in great danger and it is only a matter of time until his inquisitors will discover them.
 The Emperor has assembled the Enigma Force, a group of six operatives who are "the cream of the Empire's legions, the worst of its criminal scum or the latest development in cybernetics".
-The player's task is to rescue Kryxix, capture Zoff, and destroy or capture his starship, the Zoff V.
+The player's task is to rescue Kryxix, and capture both Zoff, and his starship, the Zoff V.